 Some blogs mention super glue, but I would never use that again for miniatures (unless for metal or plastic), it is a total disaster for the skin of your fingers, and it doesn’t always need to glue instantly.

-(that is unless you want your fingers to glue together haha)
+(That is unless you want your fingers to glue together haha)

-If you want it to stick together fast, I would use Tacky glue, but the “grab fast” version, as I use for my miniature kits.
+If you want it to stick together fast, I would use Tacky glue, but the “grab fast” version, as I use it for my miniature kits.

 - Miniature lights, preferably battery-operated LED lights.